🤖 LLM vs traditional translators: the match

 Specific SEO prompt:

-📝 Preserving Markdown
+📝 Preserving markdown

 Markdown is fragile.
 One extra space and your heading becomes plain text.
 Here are the common pitfalls:

-[link](url "title") → the LLM translates the URL
+- link → the LLM translates the URL

-| table | broken → the LLM changes alignment
+- | broken | table → the LLM changes the alignment

 1. Explicitly request preservation in the system prompt